 Did you feel like you could fit in?

 If you could change to this school, what would it be?

 Is there anything about this school that you really disliked and would make it a deal-breaker?

 **You may want to space these questions out.
-One of my sons hated any question, so it could take an entire day to get this information.
+One of my sons hated any question, so getting this information could take an entire day.
 My other son will answer anything for 5 or 10 minutes, then we lose him. **

 Although you may not be able to get them to take notes, I suggest you take notes.
 The more colleges you attend, the harder it will be to retain this information.

 You can have a memorable trip and learn a lot about the colleges you visit if you choose to meet your teen in their world.
 They want to be heard, and they want to do things the way they see fit.

 Design Your Child's Academic Future With Our Newsletter and Guidebooks